The first terrorist was a Hindu, his name was Nathuram Godse: Kamal Haasan

 In her twitter account, Tamilisai reacted to statements made by Kamal Hassan on Hindu terror where the actor said he is a proud Indian.

 In 2013, Kamal Hassan's Viswaroopam movie faced trouble from Muslim group and TN government had banned the movie.
-During that time Kamal in an emotional Press Conference said if his movie is not released he would leave India.
+During that time Kamal in an emotional press conference said if his movie is not released he would leave India.